yal-fram/dsi-finalproject/README.md

 works with Python version 3.12.7

-comprehensive environment.yml (including Python) for conda environments (project was created with conda), may contain unnecessary libraries requirements.txt for pip install, only necessary libraries
+comprehensive **environment.yml** (including Python) for conda environments (project was created with conda), may contain unnecessary packages

+**requirements.txt** for pip install, only necessary packages